Homeless or worried about becoming homeless?

 • Wellbeing Adviser who offers well-being support with things like meditation, mindfulness and signposting to counselling services.

 • Housing Support Worker who will help you find permanent accommodation and support you with your Home Choice application.
-Our Housing Support worker also has contacts with the Bristol City Private Rental team and other accommodation providers like Imperial Appartments.
+Our Housing Support worker also has contacts with the Bristol City Private Rental team and other accommodation providers like Imperial Apartments.

 • Visiting Nurse.
 Our visiting nurse can help and support you with any health concerns you may have and advise and signpost you to other medical providers.